MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/quick-start.md

 > [!div class="mx-imgBorder"]
 > ![](media/repurchase-segment.png "Repurchasing segment")

-Select the **...** on a segment tile or open a segment and select **Edit** to see the details.
+Select the <b>...</b> on a segment tile or open a segment and select **Edit** to see the details.

 > [!div class="mx-imgBorder"]
 > ![](media/repurchase-segment-details.png "Repurchasing segment details")

-There are two types of segments:

-- **Static**: A static collection of profile data not automatically refreshed.
-- **Dynamic**: A collection of profile data automatically refreshed.
+In this example, the segment finds customers who haven't made a purchase in two years and have a high engagement score.

 ### Data completeness scorecard
 Description of data completeness scorecard...